-Norman Reedus as Daryl Dixon ‘The Walking Dead’s’ Outlaw Drifter Turned Hero [Opinion]
+Norman Reedus As Daryl Dixon, ‘The Walking Dead’s’ Outlaw Drifter-Turned-Hero [Opinion]

 Norman Reedus over the past seven years has built Daryl Dixon from a small recurring character into the legendary zombie killer and survivalist of The Walking Dead.
 Daryl is almost everyone’s favorite.

-Daryl Dixon is easy for fans to relate to, admire and adore.
+Daryl Dixon is easy for fans to relate to, admire, and adore.
 Norman Reedus portrays him so eloquently, revealing just a little at a time, the heart of Dixon.

 Norman Reedus as The Walking Dead’s Daryl Dixon is representing the outcast, finally welcomed into the fold and becoming a vital part of a group that needs him.